Classification of 4d N=2 gauge theories: The classification, part I

 Our objective is to classify all the ways to combine nodes and $n$-gons so that the one-loop beta function coefficient \eqref{beta} at each node is non-negative (corresponding to the UV-completeness) and integral (corresponding to the freedom from Witten's global anomaly).
 In the following, we identify $n$-gons and corresponding hypermultiplets.
 To reduce the notation, we abbreviate the phrase `$n$ full hypermultiplets in the representation $R$' as $n$ $R$ and `$n$ half-hypermultiplets in the representation $R$' as\footnote{In some culture $n\tfrac12$ means $n$ and a half.
 We do not mean that here.} $n$ $\half R$.
 We do not add `s' denoting the plurals to the name of the representations.
 So two full hypermultiplets in the adjoint representation is $2\adj$.

 The classification process can be simplified by utilizing the following observation.
 First, for each $G_i$ we pick a hypermultiplet with the smallest possible $b_i(R_f)$.
 Explicitly, for $G=\SU(N)$ and $N\ge 3$ it is $\fund$; for $G=\SO(N)$ and $N\ge 7$ it is $\vect$; for $G=\USp(2N)$ it is $\half\fund$; for exceptional $G$ it can be easily chosen from the Table~\ref{1gon-isolated}.
 We call this a \emph{fundamental} hypermultiplet for any $G$, by a slight abuse of terminology.
 Then we note that $2h^\vee(G_i)$ and any other $b_i(R')$ is an integral multiple of the contribution $b_i(R_f)$ of the fundamental hypermultiplet.
-This means that, given a UV-complete $\cN{=}2$ theory and its associated graph, we can add an appropriate number of fundamental hypermultiplets for every node $G_i$ to have a (possibly different) UV-complete $\cN{=}2$ theory so that at every node $G_i$ the one-loop beta function coefficient \eqref{beta} is exactly zero, i.e.~the theory is conformal.
+This means that, given a UV-complete $\cN{=}2$ theory and its associated graph, we can add an appropriate number of fundamental hypermultiplets for every node $G_i$ to have a (possibly different) UV-complete $\cN{=}2$ theory so that at every node $G_i$ the one-loop beta function coefficient \eqref{beta} is zero.
+Then the theory is conformal.\footnote{One way to show this \cite{WestTextbook} is to map the beta function to the R-current anomaly, which is one-loop exact non-perturbatively.
+Another is to use the holomorphic renormalization scheme in the $\cN{=}1$ formulation.
+Then the gauge kinetic term is one-loop exact, and the vectormultiplet wavefunction renormalization is related to it by the extended SUSY.
+The hypermultiplet is not renormalized \cite{Argyres:1996eh}.}